mattcg/language-tags/README.md

 ### tags.search(description, [all]) ###

 Search for tags and subtags by description.
+Supports either a RegExp object or a string for `description`.
 Returns an array of `Subtag` and `Tag` objects or an empty array if no results were found.

 Note that `Tag` objects in the results represent 'grandfathered' or 'redundant' tags.
 These are excluded by default.
 Set the `all` parameter to `true` to include them.

+Search is case-insensitive if `description` is a string.

 ### tags.languages(macrolanguage) ###

 Returns an array of `Subtag` objects representing all the 'language' type subtags belonging to the given 'macrolanguage' type subtag.

-Otherwise returns an empty array.
+Throws an error if `macrolanguage` is not a macrolanguage.

 ```
 > tags.languages('zh');
 [Subtag, Subtag...]
+> tags.languages('en');
+Error: 'en' is not a valid macrolanguage.
 ```

 ### tags.language(subtag) ###